apache/spark/docs/sql-migration-guide.md

   - Since Spark 3.0, `ADD FILE` can be used to add file directories as well.
 Earlier only single files can be added using this command.
 To restore the behaviour of earlier versions, set `spark.sql.legacy.addDirectory.recursive` to false.

-  - Since Spark 3.0, `SHOW TBLPROPERTIES` on a temporary view will cause `AnalysisException`.
+  - Since Spark 3.0, `SHOW TBLPROPERTIES` will cause `AnalysisException` if the table does not exist.
+In Spark version 2.4 and earlier, this scenario caused `NoSuchTableException`.
+Also, `SHOW TBLPROPERTIES` on a temporary view will cause `AnalysisException`.
 In Spark version 2.4 and earlier, it returned an empty result.

 ## Upgrading from Spark SQL 2.4.4 to 2.4.5